vineet1987/akka-dev-cert/README.md

 ### Reservation Creation

-Upon receiving the create command, the ReservationEntity:
+Upon receiving the create command, the ReservationEntity [component](https://doc.akka.io/java/event-sourced-entities.html):

 * Creates a new reservation in pending status
 * It emits four distinct events: